 Root Knot Nematode Control

 If crop rotation is not possible, the soil should be solarized followed by a year of being fallow.
-The solarization will eliminate the majority of the worms and the year of being fallow will ensure that the remaining pests have no where to lay their eggs.
+The solarization will eliminate the majority of the worms and the year of being fallow will ensure that the remaining pests have nowhere to lay their eggs.

 Of course, the best control of this pest is to ensure that it never enters your garden in the first place.
 Only use plants that come from trusted, uninfected sources.

 If you suspect that your garden has been infested with this pest, bring a soil sample to your local extension office and specifically ask them to test for the pest.
-Root knot nematode is a quickly growing menace that is not always on the radar of local offices and is not routinely tested for unless requested.
+Root knot nematode is a quickly growing menace that’s not always on the radar of local offices and is not routinely tested for unless requested.